Skip to main content

 How can you treat Mounjaro headaches?

 Drinking enough fluids is important to avoid dehydration and dehydration-related headaches.
+It can also help you avoid a migraine.

 You can help yourself drink more water by carrying a refillable water bottle with you.

-Some people find it helpful to set reminders on their phone to encourage them to drink throughout the day.
+Some people find it helpful to set reminders on their phone to encourage them to drink throughout the day, too.

-Medication for nausea
+Take medication for nausea

-Up to 20% of people taking Mounjaro experience nausea as a side effect.
+Up to 1 in 5 people taking Mounjaro experience nausea as a side effect.
 Eating smaller meals and using over-the-counter (OTC) medications can help.

-But be sure to talk to your healthcare professional if you experience nausea while taking Mounjaro.
-And seek out emergency care if you also have abdominal pain.
+Get emergency care if nausea happens along with abdominal pain.
 This can be a sign of a more serious side effect, like gallbladder problems

 Monitor your blood sugar

 Recognizing low blood sugar and treating it quickly with a fast-acting sugar source is important.
-Untreated hypoglycemia can be life-threatening
+Untreated hypoglycemia can be life-threatening.

-OTC pain medications
+Take OTC pain medications

 The bottom line